 The property documents

 As you acquire properties, you should begin assembling a spreadsheet that shows the following, along with the associated documents:

 The alternative lending option

 If you don’t feel like gathering reams of paperwork, alternative lending may offer you an easier option for qualifying, regardless of how many properties you own.
-Unlike regular mortgage programs, these lenders only look at the rent you’ll be earning compared to the payment on the property you are financing.
-If it’s at a 1:1 ratio or better, you meet the basic income and DTI approval requirements for a debt-service-ratio loan.
-For example, if your new mortgage payment is $1,000 and the market rent is $1,000, you would be eligible for financing.
+Unlike regular mortgage programs, these lenders only look at the rent you’ll be earning compared to the payment on the property you’re financing.
+If it’s at a 1:1 ratio or better, you’ll meet the basic income and DTI approval requirements for a debt-service-ratio loan.
+For example, if your new mortgage payment is $1,000 and the market rent is $1,000, you’d be eligible for financing.

-Alternative lending options are usually offered through mortgage banking companies or mortgage brokers.
-They may be referred to as “no-income, no-asset” or NINA loans because they don’t calculate a DTI like a regular loan and don’t require proof of funds for a down payment.
+Mortgage banking companies or mortgage brokers typically offer alternative lending options.
+They may be referred to as “no-income, no-asset” or NINA loans, because they don’t calculate a DTI ratio like a traditional loan and don’t require proof of funds for a down payment.